Skip to main content

 Park History

-Picos de Europa was established as a national park in August 1918 (as Montaña de Covadonga), making it one of Spain's founding national parks, chosen to commemorate the 12th centenary of Covadonga.
-The original small park was dramatically expanded in 1995 to its current boundaries.
-The park headquarters is in Cangas de Onís.
+Picos de Europa was established as Spain's first national park on 22 July 1918 (as Montaña de Covadonga), chosen to commemorate the twelfth centenary of the Battle of Covadonga.
+[1] The original small park was dramatically expanded in 1995 to include all three massifs, and further extended in 2015 to its current extent of approximately 66,030 hectares.
+[2] The park headquarters is in Cangas de Onís.
 The management complexity is exceptional: three regional governments (Asturias, Cantabria, Castile-León) and multiple municipalities share jurisdiction over the park, requiring cooperative management agreements.

 Major Trails And Attractions

-The Cares Gorge trail (23 km round trip), following a vertiginous path carved into the gorge walls above the Cares River, is the most visited hiking route in Spain, receiving hundreds of thousands of visitors annually.
-The Naranjo de Bulnes (2,519 m), a vertical limestone tower, is one of Spain's most famous rock climbing objectives.
-Cable cars at Fuente Dé (Cantabria) and Poncebos ascend to the high plateau.
+The Cares Gorge trail (approximately 12 km one way, 24 km return), following a path carved into the gorge walls above the Cares River, is one of the most visited hiking routes in Spain, receiving hundreds of thousands of visitors annually.
+[1] The Naranjo de Bulnes (2,519 m), a vertical limestone tower, is one of Spain's most famous rock climbing objectives.
+Cable cars at Fuente Dé (Cantabria) ascend to the high plateau.
 The Covadonga Lakes (Lagos de Covadonga) are easily accessible scenic highlights in the western massif.
 Chamois are easily observed from viewpoints.
-The Mirador del Tombo overlooks the entrance gorge of the Cares.

 Visitor Facilities And Travel